Get Involved with FIC!

 Twice a year we gather to check in on project areas and talk about how we are manifesting our values as an organization.
 It’s a high energy time and a great chance to see the consensus process in action, guided by skilled facilitators.
 All the board and general committee sessions are open for observation.
 Attending a meeting is probably the most direct way to get involved with FIC, letting you plug right into what’s happening.
 Contact our main office for information on the next meeting.

 It takes money to spread the word about community.
 We invite contributions for specific projects, our capital fund, or general operations.
 We would also appreciate any information you can pass on to us about individuals or organizations who may be interested in making a donation or grant.
-And we have a wish list of specific equipment we are seeking to carry out our work.

 This mail-order service is a great source for books on community living, alternative lifestyles, and related topics.
 Take a look at the list of titles in the online catalog.
 We are particularly pleased to offer two classic guides on consensus decision-making, Building United Judgment: A Handbook for Consensus Decision Making and A Manual for Group Facilitators, which were out of print for years until we recently obtained the copyright and brought them back.

 Do you maintain a web site for your community or other organization?
 If it is appropriate, we invite you to add a link to the main page or your favorite section of our Intentional Communities web site.
 Below are some examples of ways you can link to us:

 On a Related Links or Resources Page try something like: